lgatto/TeachingMaterial/roo/README.md

 OOP concepts
 ------------

--   Abstraction - related data is stored and handled together
+-   Encapsulation - related data is stored and handled together
 -   Polymorphism - the most appropriate function is called based on the object type (e.g various plot functions)
 -   Inheritance - code reuse by hierarchy of more-to-less general object